What on earth?!!

 We found that boredom soon led to complacency in our lives.
 We weren’t excited about much at all anymore.
 We felt dull or restless in our town, our social life, even in our faith.
 One week was evolving into the next with little fruit to show for it.
 We had time on our hands because of the new season of fewer responsibilities with parenting but what were we doing with it?

 We were not growing anymore as individuals or as a couple.
 We loved our community of people around us but there was something else that was needed.
 We finally figured out what- challenge, adventure, newness, vibrancy……..new life!

-As we combined the list of what we were missing in life, we agreed that these were more reasons to make a change in more than just a career, but a lifestyle as well.
+As we combined the list of what we were missing in life, we agreed that there were more reasons to make a change than just a career, but a lifestyle as well.

 - Healthy, growing economy